Marcus Junius Brutus: Philippi

 The Caesarians also marched into Greece, evading the naval patrols of Sextus Pompey, Lucius Staius Murcus, and Gnaeus Domitius Ahenobarbus.
 The liberatores had positioned themselves west of Neapolis with clear lines of communication back to their supplies in the east.
 Octavian and Antony, leading the Caesarian forces, were not so lucky, as their supply lines were harassed by the superior republican fleets, leading the liberatores to adopt a strategy of attrition.

-Octavian and Antony had some 95,000 legionaries with 13,000 horsemen, while Brutus and Cassius had some 85,000 legionnaires and 20,000 cavalry.
+Octavian and Antony had some 95,000 infantry with 13,000 horsemen, while Brutus and Cassius had some 85,000 infantry and 20,000 cavalry.
 Flush with cash, the liberatores also had a substantial financial advantage, paying their soldiers in advance of the battle with 1,500 denarii a man and more for officers.
 Antony moved quickly to force an engagement immediately, building a causeway under cover of darkness into the swamps that anchored the republican left flank; Cassius, commanding the republican left, countered with a wall to cut off Antony from his men and to defend his own flank.

-In the ensuing first Battle of Philippi, the start of the battle is unclear.
+In the ensuing first battle of Philippi, the start of the battle is unclear.
 Appian says Antony attacked Cassius whereas Plutarch reports battle was joined more-or-less simultaneously.
-Brutus' forces defeated Octavian's troops on the republican right flank, sacking Octavian's camp and forcing the young Caesar to withdraw.
-Cassius' troops fared poorly against Antony's men, forcing Cassius to withdraw to a hill.
-Two stories then follow: Appian reports that Cassius heard of Brutus' victory and killed himself from shame while "otherwise our sources preserve a largely unanimous account" of how one of Cassius' legates failed to convey news of Brutus' victory, leading Cassius to believe that Brutus was defeated and consequently commit suicide.
+Brutus's forces defeated Octavian's troops on the republican right flank, sacking Octavian's camp and forcing the young Caesar to withdraw.
+Cassius's troops fared poorly against Antony's men, forcing Cassius to withdraw to a hill.
+Two stories then follow: Appian reports that Cassius heard of Brutus's victory, and killed himself out of shame; but all other sources describe how one of Cassius's legates failed to relay the news of Brutus's victory, causing Cassius to believe that Brutus had been defeated, and leading to his suicide.